-The detailed Risk Register matches high level risks, under each of the 4 areas of activity, to the Fund's high-level objectives.
-Each of the detailed risks has been given an impact score and a likelihood score before any controls are applied.
-These have then been combined to give an overall pre-control risk score, which has been assigned a Red - Amber-Green (RAG) rating.
+Each of the detailed risks has been given an impact and a likelihood score before and after any controls are applied.
+These have been combined to give an overall pre-control and post-control risk score, which has been assigned a Red - Amber - Green (RAG) rating.

 The Pensions Committee have requested that the Local Pensions Board (LPB) take an active role in reviewing the Risk Register alongside Officers.
 Members of the LPB work with Officers, at the quarterly meetings, to drill down into the detailed risks and gain an understanding of the controls in place and the various sources of assurance.
 Any areas of concern are brought to the attention of the Committee at their next meeting.
 An annual review of high-level risks is undertaken by the Pensions Committee, irrespective of the work of the LPB.
 The Funds most recent Risk Policy is available at the below link and some key risks the Pension Fund faces, and how they are managed, are highlighted below.